 Back in the 90′s I contributed a few DIY decorating idea sections to a Christmas decorating book entitled, An Old Fashioned Country Christmas.

 One of the sections was about creating garlands from odds and ends.
-Since we are all beginning to deck our halls, I thought I would share it with you.
+Since we are all beginning to deck our halls, I thought I would share more than 10 ways that you can make and hang garland for your Christmas tree or mantel.
 Garlands can be more fun as an an adult to make than it was as a child making garlands out of construction paper.
 Garland making is pretty simple and can make for a fun Girls Night In.
 All you have to do is gather a bunch of garland making supplies, a few bottles of wine, and girlfriends for a fun night of holiday cheer and creativity.
 Some eggnog and Christmas cookies might help, too.

 These ideas can be tweaked using your own color palette and style.
 Mix and match the elements to see what you can come up with to trim your tree with this year.